FACTBOX-Democratic governors defeat election deniers in U.S. midterm elections | Politics

 NEW YORK Democratic New York Governor Kathy Hochul secured her seat, winning a race that tightened in recent weeks against Republican challenger Lee Zeldin, a U.S. congressman from Long Island.

-Hochul, the state's former lieutenant governor who took office last year after Governor Andrew Cuomo resigned over sexual harassment accusations, focused on defending the gun laws she had passed and promoting heavier police presence in the New York City subway.
-Hochul's campaign also attacked Zeldin's ties to Republican former President Donald Trump and warned that Zeldin would roll back abortion rights in New York if elected.
+Hochul, the state's former lieutenant governor who took office last year after Governor Andrew Cuomo resigned over sexual harassment accusations, became the first woman elected governor in the state.
+She focused on defending the gun laws she had passed and promoting heavier police presence in the New York City subway.
+Hochul's campaign also attacked Zeldin's ties to Trump and warned that Zeldin would roll back abortion rights in New York if elected.

 GEORGIA Republican Governor Brian Kemp fended off Democratic nominee Stacey Abrams in a rematch of Georgia's close 2018 gubernatorial election, winning by a wider margin with the benefit of incumbency.